RLOpenCatalyst/catdocs/Catalyst/source/orgsetupdefined.rst

 Through Menu:

  * From the main menu click on Settings
- * Once you click on Settings, from the side menu click on Organization Setup
+ * Once you click on Settings, from the side menu click on Organization Configuration
  * Click Organizations
  * Click on New button provided
  * In Create Organization page enter Name (Organization Name) and Domain Name (Website Address)